suraj120761/PayGuard/README.md

 Edit
 pip install -r requirements.txt
 3. Place the dataset
-Ensure expanded_fraud_detection_dataset.csv is placed in the root directory.'''bash
+Ensure expanded_fraud_detection_dataset.csv is placed in the root directory.

 ### Dependencies
 The following Python libraries are required: